Decrees, orders or guidelines in effect and pertaining to reopening facilities.

 Government subsidies and special relief resources allocated to support employers, and workers, in their efforts to maintain employment and pull through the crisis.

-To achieve the goals of the Program, MP No.936/2020 establishes the possibility to (i) reduce salary and working hours and (ii) to suspend employment agreements.
-The MP also establishes an Emergency Benefit to be paid by the Federal Government to the employees, when the reduction of working hours/salary or suspension is implemented (see section VI.
+To achieve the goals of the Program, Law No. 14,020/2020 establishes the possibility to (i) reduce salary and working hours and (ii) to suspend employment agreements.
+Law No. 14,020/2020 also establishes an Emergency Benefit to be paid by the Federal Government to the employees, when the reduction of working hours/salary or suspension is implemented (see section VI.
 Cost-Reduction Strategies, part a.
-Furloughs and salary reductions below for more information).
+Furloughs and salary reductions for more information).

 Requirements mandated by law or any official guidance.